agarwal-ayushi/Parallel-Matrix-Vector-Multiplication/README.md

 `sh make.sh`
 - This will first make all the files present in the `src/`
 - The results would be either be in the form of graphs or a report according to the FUNCTIONAL_MODE seleted.

+### Each code also contains a validation step where the output of both parallel and serial implementation of MVM are compared.
+An error is reported if the results don't match.